|

 highest paid photographer in the world.
 Now, the act of holding a

-camera, feels like a reunion with my first love.
-I feel warm but a
+camera feels like a reunion with my first love.

 flash, C-41 film, E-6 chemistry, 1994